bansallab/mpx_landscape/README.md

 * `us-by-state.csv` contains percentage susceptible estimates at the state level in the U.S.
 * `variola-major-sensitivity.csv` contains percentage susceptible estimates at the admin-1 level for _Variola major_ (assuming 91.1% vaccine effectiveness)
 * `variola-minor-sensitivity.csv` contains percentage susceptible estimates at the admin-1 level for _Variola minor_ (assuming 74.9% vaccine effectiveness)
+* `TableS1.csv` contains smallpox vaccination coverage and cessation estimates, lower and upper bounds, and sources for values used in our analyses.
+We anticipate this resource will change as more historical data become available.
-* `world-admin1-age-data.csv` contains a manipulation of the GPW data to show the expected 2020 population size in each 5-year age class for each admin-1 region
+* `TableS2.csv` contains a manipulation of the GPW data to show the expected 2020 population size in each 5-year age class for each admin-1 region

 ## Data (`data/`)
 Inputs for data analysis can be found in this folder, outputs from running the code will populate here.